How to avoid getting sick in India

 I veer away from buying bottled water, because of the plastic waste it creates and the lack of recycling available and use a water filter system from a UK company called the Travel Tap.

-Editors note: At Beer and Croissants, we used LifeStraw bottles in India, which are similar and very easy to buy.
+Editors note: At Beer and Croissants, we used Lifestraw bottles in India, which are similar and very easy to buy.
+We also buy replacement straws when necessary.

 Since I got sick, even if the water I’m presented with has been boiled, I’ll put it in my bottle, and run it through the filter.
 Our filters remove 99.9% of viruses, protozoa, anthrax and pathogens.
 The filter auto shuts down when full.
 This lets me drink tap water (and river water when I’m hiking).